MrPsycho5/personal-website/source/_posts/Proxmox-on-OVH-Kimsufi-behind-single-IP-NAT.md

     post-down iptables -t nat -D POSTROUTING -s '192.168.0.0/24' -o vmbr0 -j MASQUERADE
 ```

-and start the `vmbr2` interface by executing:
+and bring the `vmbr2` interface up by executing:

 ```
 ifup vmbr2
 ```

 You can now create containers that will be able to connect to the outside world, but not the other way around.
-For that, you will need to forward selected ports.
+For incoming connections to work, you will need to forward a few ports.
 Also, make sure to choose `vmbr2` while creating the container!

 ![Make sure to choose "vmbr2"](https://i.mrpsycho.pl/selif/b7phh7lc.png)

-You can't SSH into the container right now as no port is forwarded to it, but you can enter the container by using the Proxmox built-in console (if you've chosen to use password authentication) or by executing `lxc-attach 100` on the node to attach to the container efficiently bypassing the authentication.
-From there you can `ping 8.8.8.8` to check whenever container has internet connection.
+You can't SSH into the container right now as no port is forwarded to it, but you can enter the container by using the Proxmox built-in console (if you've chosen to use password authentication) or by executing `lxc-attach 100` on the node to attach to the container directly, bypassing the SSH authentication.
+From there you can run `ping 8.8.8.8` to check if the container has an internet connection.
 It may also be a good opportunity to adjust your SSH config if you're using password authentication as some LXC templates do not allow root login with a password.

 ```
 root@nginxProxy:~# ping 8.8.8.8